sujaysrinivas/HRAnalytics/README.md

 # HR-Analytics

 ### Overview
 1. An HR Analytics Dashboard is a tool that allows HR professionals to visualize and analyze data related to the organization’s workforce.
-This can include data on employee demographics, turnover rates, job performance, employee engagement, Work Life Balance and more.
+This can include data on employee demographics, turnover rates, job performance, employee engagement, Work Life Balance and more
-2. By analyzing this data, HR professionals can identify trends, patterns and areas for improvement within the organization.
+2. By analyzing this data, HR professionals can identify trends, patterns and areas for improvement within the organization
 3. By visualizing and analyzing data on the organization’s human capital, the management can make more informed decisions, enhance efficiency, increase employee engagement, and reduce risk.
-By leveraging the insights provided by an HR Analytics Dashboard, the HR team can help the company build a strong, high-performing workforce.
+By leveraging the insights provided by an HR Analytics Dashboard, the HR team can help the company build a strong, high-performing workforce

 ### Data source
-Analytics Data: The dataset used for this Analysis is the HR Analytics.csv file.
+Analytics Data: The dataset used for this Analysis is the HR Data.csv file

 ### Tools
 Excel, Power BI